 - Advance our lead program LP352 through clinical development and approval in DEEs.
 LP352, our most advanced program, is a 5-HT2c superagonist currently in a Phase 1 clinical trial for the treatment of DEEs, including Dravet syndrome and Lennox-Gastaut syndrome.
 Existing treatment options for these rare neurological diseases have significant limitations, and, if approved, we believe LP352 would represent a therapeutic advancement for patients.
-The SAD portion of the Phase 1 clinical trial has been completed and we plan to advance the MAD portion of this clinical trial in In addition, we expect data from the MAD portion in In addition, we expect data from the MAD portion in In addition trial of LP352 in DEEs in - Progress LP143 into clinical development for neurodegenerative diseases associated with neuroinflammation caused by microglial activation.
-LP143 is a CB2 agonist currently in IND-enabling studies for neurodegenerative diseases associated with neuroinflammation caused by microglial activation, and we expect to submit an IND to the FDA in .
+The SAD portion of the Phase 1 clinical trial has been completed and we initiated the MAD portion of this clinical trial in February 2021.
+In addition, we expect data from the MAD portion in the second half of this year and intend to initiate a Phase 1b/2a clinical trial of LP352 in DEEs in the first quarter of 2022. - Progress LP143 into clinical development for neurodegenerative diseases associated with neuroinflammation caused by microglial activation.
+LP143 is a CB2 agonist currently in IND-enabling studies for neurodegenerative diseases associated with neuroinflammation caused by microglial activation, and we expect to submit an IND to the FDA in the first quarter of 2022.
 While we believe LP143 has therapeutic potential in a variety of diseases associated with microglial neuroinflammation, we have focused our initial efforts on ALS, a debilitating disease with high unmet medical need. - Continue preclinical development of LP659 across a range of CNS diseases associated with neuroinflammation and progress into clinical development.
-LP659 is an S1P1,5 receptor modulator currently in IND-enabling studies for CNS diseases associated with neuroinflammation and we expect to submit an IND to the FDA in .
-We believe LP659 may have potential in several diseases associated with neuroinflammation, including multiple sclerosis.
+LP659 is an S1P1,5 receptor modulator

-- Identify additional product candidates and expand current candidates into additional neurological diseases.
+- currently in IND-enabling studies for CNS diseases associated with neuroinflammation and we expect to submit an IND to the FDA in the second half of 2022.
+We believe LP659 may have potential in several diseases associated with neuroinflammation, including multiple sclerosis. - Identify additional product candidates and expand current candidates into additional neurological diseases.
 We see potential for our current product candidates to be evaluated in clinical trials outside of their initial indications and will evaluate additional indications to maximize the potential of our pipeline.
 Our current product focus is on targets that are well characterized in neurological diseases but for which there are limitations with currently available therapies.
 We also plan to continue to identify and develop additional novel product candidates that align with our focus. - Explore strategic collaborations to maximize the value of our product candidates.
 We plan to explore collaborations opportunistically to maximize the value of our pipeline.
 We intend to retain significant economic and commercial rights to our programs in key geographic areas that are core to our long-term strategy.